TheQuestionru/test-golang/readme.md

 # Task

-Add TeamCity element type to dashboard, including tests.
+Add TeamCity element type to dashboard, including tests, use `newrelic` module as an example.

+Provide `Dockerfile`('s) to build & deploy code to production, and a `Dockerfile` for testing.

 Any questions to: `ngalayko@thequestion.ru`